kinnaridobariya/kinnaridobariya/README.md

 ## Capture the Flag (CTF) Experience
 - Participated in various CTF competitions, including challenges focused on cryptography, network security, and system vulnerabilities.
-- Completed CTFs on platforms like TryHackMe, Hack The Box, and Google's **Crypto** CTF, enhancing problem-solving and offensive security skills.
+- Completed CTFs on platforms like TryHackMe, Hack The Box, and Google's **Crypto** CTF, Meta October 2024,  enhancing problem-solving and offensive security skills.
 - Participated in Women in cyber security's 2 different CTFs organized by SANS and team Target.

 ## Memberships and Volunteering